l-Luna/AltSidesHelper/DOCUMENTATION.md

  - `ShowHeartPoem`: Whether the crystal heart should show text when collected. (`true` except in `c-side`.)
  - `ShowBSideRemixIntro`: Whether the music remix title, artist, and album should be displayed when entering the chapter.
 Setting the "`{map name}_remix_artist`", "`{map name}_remix`", and "`{map name}_remix_album`" dialog keys will display those just like a vanilla B-Side.
 Setting the "`{map name}_altsides_remix_intro`" dialog key will allow your to instead write your own list of text, with as many lines as you want.
  - `OverrideHeartTextures`: Whether the in-world heart, chapter panel heart, and heart poem textures and colours should be overriden to match `ChapterPanelHeartIcon`, `HeartColour`, and `InWorldHeartIcon`. `true` by default, but you might want to disable this if you're using e.g. Collab Utils 2's options for overriding the heart textures and colour.
- - `OverrideVanillaSideData`: If true, the A-Side will have its data modified, rather than creating a new side. (`false`)
+ - `OverrideVanillaSideData`: If true, the A-Side will have its data modified, rather than creating a new side.
+See "Changing A-Side data". (`false`)

 The following attributes can be set, but are currently unimplemented:
  - `JournalHeartIcon`: The texture to be used for the crystal heart in the journal. (`heartgem0`, `heartgem1`, `heartgem2`, `heartgem0`)